DooMdf/Codiad-Storm-Theme/README.md

 - When right sidebar open its covers the line number and column info.
 - When resizing left sidebar the workspace wait for mouse release to fit.

-all this bugs exist in default theme also...
+all this bugs also exist in the default theme...

 ### Preview:
 full:
 <img src="http://i43.tinypic.com/54pol.jpg" border="0" alt="Image and video hosting by TinyPic">